Regularized Periods and the global Gan-Gross-Prasad conjecture : The case of $U(n+2r) \times U(n)$: Abstract

 \section{Abstract}

 In this paper, we introduce regularized trilinear periods on certain non-reductive groups.
 It has two direct applications.
 Firstly, it enables us to define the regularized Bessel periods and the regularized Fourier-Jacobi periods for all classical and metaplectic groups.
-Secondly, by using the properties of the regularized Fourier-Jacobi periods, we can prove one direction of the full Gan--Gross--Prasad conjecture on skew-hermitian unitary groups.
+Secondly, by using the properties of the regularized Fourier-Jacobi periods, we can prove one direction of the global Gan--Gross--Prasad conjecture on skew-hermitian unitary groups for tempered cases.